 Upgrade to Profile Builder Pro for More Features

-So far, everything that we’ve shown you is available in the free version of Profile Builder at WordPress.org.
+So far, except for the user listing feature, everything that we’ve shown you is available in the free version of Profile Builder at WordPress.org.

 However, there are a few unique options in the premium version that you can use to further enhance your Elementor registration forms – let’s go through them…

 Access More Field Types

 The free version of Profile Builder lets you add all of the native WordPress profile fields, but the premium version extends that with the ability to add your own custom fields using a variety of different field types: